 Embrace your inner child at the Feria de Atracciones

-Yes, you heard that right!
+Yes, you heard that right.
 One of valencianos’ favorite Christmas traditions is the annual Feria de Atracciones de Navidad, a Christmas amusement park.
-Dates for the 2017-2018 park opening haven’t been publicized yet, but it’s generally open from early December until the end of January.
+Dates change every year, but it’s generally open from early December until the end of January.
 Kids and adults alike love this whimsical family tradition!

 Take a walk and see the Christmas decorations